-Some processes play very crucial roles in your PC and closing them cause problems.
+Some processes play very crucial roles in your PC and closing them causes problems.
 If you are not sure about this step, please skip it to avoid causing another problem.

-Applications and processes accessing your USB drive may cause ejecting problems and if you do not know how to close them the problem will persist.
+Applications and processes accessing your USB drive may cause can't eject external drive and if you do not know how to close them the problem will persist.
 Signing out of your system is a clever way to shut them down.
-There are different ways to sign out of different Windows
+There are different ways to sign out of different Windows.

 After you have signed out, sign onto the account again and attempt to eject the storage device.
 You will most likely not see this error again.

 If all other steps fail, restarting your computer may be your best option.
 A comprehensive Restart will automatically close all running programs so you can eject your USB device once the system comes back on.